← back work · project

 private bank offices.

-a regional bank branch on the dry pacific coast, redesigned so the façade carried the climate instead of the air-conditioning.
+a regional bank branch on the dry pacific coast, redesigned so the façade shielded the spaces from radiation, rain, and heat.

 location